JingChen-Thu/academic_website/content/publication/2023zhengyangli_quadratic/index.md

 ---
-title: 'The quadratic Wasserstein metric with squaring scaling for seismic velocity inversion'
+title: 'On quadratic Wasserstein metric with squaring scaling for seismic velocity inversion'

 authors:
   - "[10]"